 The Breathwork Experience: Testimonials and Reviews

-During my first breathwork session, I felt an amazing emotional release.
+During my first breathwork session, I felt an astonishing emotional release.
 Buried memories emerged, allowing me to better understand some of my blockages.

 Many participants report similar feelings.
 Many report a significant reduction in anxiety and stress.
-Some have even noticed an improvement in their quality of sleep.
+Some even noted an improvement in their sleep quality.

-The reviews are generally very positive, with feedback on better stress management and improved mental health.
+Reviews are generally very positive, with reports of better stress management and improved mental health.
 Susan Oubari , a pioneer of breathwork in France, is often cited for the quality of her teachings and her caring approach.

 Susan Oubari: a reference in the field of breathwork